Slow Cooker Potato Leek Soup

 - Leeks: You can also make this soup with diced yellow onions, green onions, or some of each.

 - Potatoes: Russet potatoes have the highest starch content, which is the best for making a dense, creamy soup.
-Starchy potatoes like Yukon gold and small white potatoes also work.

 - Whole Milk: I use the Fairlife brand for more protein.
-You can also use 2% to lighten it up a bit.
+Whole milk makes a creamy base without the need for heavy cream.

 - Sea Salt & Black Pepper: This is all you need as far as spices go.
 The butter, leeks, and stock add incredible flavor.